 LB: Definitely start by joining ASMP when you are serious about starting out as a photographer.
-The main things you get from it are tons of business materials ranging from estimates, to copyrights, to legal documents; a national network of photographers that you can reach out to for help or advice; and amazing discounts on everything from computers to business Insurance.
-After that, if you want to shoot editorial, I definitely recommend joining Editorial Photographers (EP).
-The member forum has helped me so much throughout my career as a photographer.
+The main things you get from it are tons of business materials ranging from estimates to copyrights to legal documents; a national network of photographers that you can reach out to for help or advice; and amazing discounts on everything from computers to business insurance.
 If you want to go more commercial, APA is a good place to be as well.
 They have a great find an assistant listing program as well as invaluable information and discounts.

 AT: What piece of equipment could you not live without for your type of photography?

 LB: Besides a computer, Lightroom and Photoshop, I could not live without the Canon 24mm TS-E II and the Canon 17mm TS-E. The TS means Tilt-Shift and these lenses allow me to shoot architecture almost as well as if I had shot it with a view camera.
 Architecture photography is all about perspective control.
 These lenses allow me to keep my camera level, yet rise and shift the lens to compose the without getting keystone distortion.
 Not only that, but these lenses are incredibly sharp and show very little (if any) chromatic aberration.
-I just hope Canon release new editions of the 45mm TS-E and the 90mm TS-E. Nice lenses, but not sharp enough with for a 20MP digital SLR.
+Canon released a new edition the 90mm TS-E. That’s a really nice lens for architectural detail shots.

-For digital, I'd say your lenses are more important than you camera.
-For film, they're both important.
+For digital, I’d say your lenses are more important than your camera.
+For film, they’re both important.

 AT: What are the advantages/disadvantages of working out of a larger area like Portland?

 LB: Portland (and Oregon) is fortunate to have all the support you need to pull off a really big production.
 Everything from an international airport to professional camera and lighting rental can be found here.
 Plus there are some amazing rental studios and great locations all over town.
 There are some great stylists living here as well.
-There's a strong creative vibe here and I feel lucky to be a part of it.
+There’s a strong creative vibe here and I feel lucky to be a part of it.
 The downside of working here is the cost of living is pretty low and there are A LOT of photographers and assistants moving here all the time.
 With this much competition, you really have to work hard to make yourself stand out.
 I would not want to be starting out as a photographer in medium-sized market or larger.
 Start someplace smaller and build up your portfolio.
-Then move to a medium sized market like Portland.
+Then move to a city like Portland, New York, LA, Chicago, etc.

 AT: What have you found to be the most effective ways to market yourself?

-LB: You just can't do one thing and expect it to be effective.
-You have to market everywhere and it has to be consistent of what you shoot (your brand).
-You must have an easy to use and fast loading website, a carefully edited portfolio, email marketing campaign, direct mail marketing campaign, social marketing network, all of it.
-It's not cheap and it takes up a lot of your time.
+LB: You just can’t do one thing and expect it to be effective.
+You have to market everywhere and it has to be consistent with what you shoot (your brand).
+You must have an easy-to-use and fast-loading website, a carefully edited portfolio, email marketing campaign, direct mail marketing campaign, social marketing network, all of it.
+It’s not cheap and it takes up a lot of your time.
 So you have to build it into your cost of doing business.
 Also, word of mouth is so important, so make sure you do a good job, deliver on time, and work well with others.
 (Check out this blog post I wrote about marketing tips for commercial photographers)

 AT: Any other words of wisdom you would offer a photography student nearing graduation?

-Being a working professional photographer is a job.
-It's not romantic, it's not glamorous, and you're probably not going to make a living at it for about 5 years.
-But it's a fun job and it can be very rewarding personally and emotionally.
-So, if you don't have any business skills, start getting some.
-You're going to need it.
+Being a working professional photographer is more than just a job.
+It’s running a business with you at he helm.
+It’s not always romantic or glamorous, but it’s very rewarding personally and emotionally.
+So, if you don’t have any business skills, start getting some.
+You’re going to need it.

 Also, do your cost of doing business every year.
 I can’t stress enough how important it is to know the real costs of running a photography business.